 - ½ tbsp chilli powder

 - 2 tbsp Corianer/dania powder

 - Salt to taste

-- Grind the coconut and fennel seeds with little water (about 2 tablespoon) to a fine paste and keep aside.
+- Use a mixer grinder to grind the coconut and fennel seeds with little water (about 2 tablespoon) to a fine paste and keep aside.

 - Dry roast the garam masala ingredients.
 Cool and grind to a fine powder.
 Set aside.

 - Heat the oil in cooking pan.
 Add the powdered masala, ginger-garlic paste and curry leaves and stir for few seconds.

 - Saute the onions till brown in the tempered oil, about 10-12 minutes.
 Add the cubed tapioca with little salt and let them cook for a couple of minutes.

 - Add the turmeric powder, coriander powder and chilli powder.
 Cook till the raw smell disappears.
 It would take about 3-5minutes.

 - Add the coconut-fennel seeds paste now and mix them all together well.
 Pour in 1 cup of water and close the lid.
 Let them cook for 20-30min till the tapioca turns soft.(Sprinkle more water if necessary).
 Adjust salt to taste.